 Cooper v.
 Harris (Amicus Brief)

 In October 2013, a group of voters challenged North Carolina’s 2011 congressional map in the U.S. District Court for the Middle District of North Carolina, alleging that the state's General Assembly packed African-American voters into the 1st and 12th congressional districts.
 The case was heard by a three-judge panel, which, in February 2016, found that racial considerations predominantly motivated the drawing of both challenged districts, and struck down the maps.
-The General Assembly redrew the maps and approved new congressional boundaries, although the plaintiffs here and elsewhere have alleged that the new map created a partisan gerrymander.
+In early 2016, the General Assembly redrew the maps and approved new congressional boundaries, although the plaintiffs here and elsewhere have alleged that the new map was a partisan gerrymander.

-The state appealed the panel’s decision, seeking a ruling to determine whether the 1st and 12th districts of North Carolina’s 2011 congressional redistricting plan are unconstitutional racial gerrymanders.
+The state appealed the panel’s decision, seeking a ruling that the 1st and 12th districts of the 2011 plan did not violate the constitutional prohibition on racial gerrymanders.

-At the high court, the Cooper case joined Bethune-Hill v.
-Virginia State Board of Elections, a racial gerrymandering case in which the plaintiffs claim that Virginia’s legislature unconstitutionally used a minimum African-American voting-age population threshold of 55 percent in drawing a dozen legislative districts.
-Both cases present the Supreme Court with the opportunity to clarify the rules for determining whether race has played an excessive role in drawing district lines.
-Oral argument for Cooper v.
-Harris and Bethune-Hill v.
-Virginia State Board of Elections case took place at the Supreme Court on December 5, 2016.
+In early December 2016, the Supreme Court held oral argument in both Cooper and Bethune-Hill v.
+Virginia State Board of Elections, a racial gerrymandering case in which the plaintiffs claimed that Virginia’s legislature unconstitutionally used a minimum African-American voting-age population threshold of 55 percent in drawing a dozen legislative districts.

 District Court Documents: